 Do you know when you've had a period of warm, dry weather, and then it finally rains, and there's that earthy smell in the air?
 There's something so pleasant about that scent, and it has a name: petrichor.
 Apparently, this is actually the scent of oil released by the Earth right before the rain begins.

 To avoid getting your pant legs wet, opt for ankle pants, capris, or chinos if you want to get outside and enjoy the petrichor after a rainstorm.
 Don't forget a light women's rain jacket just in case the weather takes another turn.

-A massive whirlpool of cold air that hovers over the Earth's poles (both north and south).
+A polar vortex is a massive whirlpool of cold air that hovers over the Earth's poles (both north and south).
 During the winter, the boundary of the polar vortex expands, causing unsuspecting commuters to be caught in its path.
 You'll want to be covered from your head to toe during a polar vortex.
-Wear a warm hat, gloves of mittens, a scarf, an Expedition Parka, snow bibs, wool socks and winter snow boots as your bare minimum when leaving the house until the weather changes.
+Wear a warm hat, gloves or mittens, a scarf, a long down coat, wool socks, and winter snow boots if you have to leave the house during a polar vortex.

 So, we mentioned the term in the intro, but what's the actual meaning of swullocking?
 Swullocking is actually an older term used primarily in the southeast, and it refers to humidity that's heavy enough to make your hair stand on end.
 Swullocking means sultry and humid, and now you can use this term as a summertime thunderstorm rolls in (or use it to win your next game of Scrabble).
 If you find yourself out and about in a swullocking situation, be sure to throw your hair in a messy bun and bring along a waterproof, lightweight packable jacket for when the sky decides to open up.